-I recently joined a group of French-speaking polymer artists in a forum called Polym'air de rien
+I recently joined a group of French-speaking polymer artists in a forum called Polym'air de rien.

 One of the activities on this forum is called "CREUSE TON NEURONE" which I would translate as "delving into something with all your brainpower."
 The specific topic for the last few months was to create new objects with scrap clay, LA PATE BEURK/SCRAP.